amitdamri/Deep-Learning-Course/README.md

 </p>

 This repository contains my deep learning course projects as part of the Deep Learning course at Ben Gurion University of The Negev.  </br>
-During the course I have implemented 4 porjects, in which each one covers different approach - ANN, CNN, RNN and GAN. </br>
+During the course I have implemented 4 projects, in which each one covers different approach - ANN, CNN, RNN and GAN. </br>
 The first lessons of the course were based on Coursera's course of Andrew Ng. - DeepLearning Specialization ([link](https://www.coursera.org/specializations/deep-learning)) and covered all of its sylabus.
 Next lessons were about current work on this field of study and open challenges.

 ---